G4bleb/scheduled-discord-soundbot/README.md

 TODO:
- - Add a slash command to configure config.json (schedule, channel (!))
+ - Add a slash command to configure config.json (schedule)
    - Runtime
    - Save new config.json
+ - Configure and save channel selection